OpenID Connect (OIDC) and OAuth2 client and filters

 Typically, you must prepare two REST test endpoints.
 The first endpoint uses the injected MP REST client with a registered token propagation filter to call the second endpoint.

-To learn how it can be done, please follow the OpenID Connect client and token propagation quickstart, and its Testing section in particular.
+To learn how it can be done, follow the OpenID Connect client and token propagation quickstart, and its Testing section in particular.

 GraphQL client integration

-The quarkus-oidc-client-graphql extension provides a way to integrate an OIDC client into GraphQL clients paralleling the approach used with REST clients.
-When this extension is active, any GraphQL client configured through properties (rather than programmatically by the builder) will use the OIDC client to acquire an access token, which it will then set as the Authorization header value.
-The OIDC client will also refresh expired access tokens.
+When this extension is active, any GraphQL client configured through properties, rather than programmatically by the builder, uses the OIDC client to acquire an access token, which it then sets as the Authorization header value.

 quarkus.oidc-client-graphql.client-name=oidc-client-for-graphql